y-u-y-a/icp-nextjs-app/README.md

 dfx generate
 ```

 It will generate files in src/declarations for each canister.
-In our case, it is image, hello and hello_assets but we only need the backend canister image and hello UI declarations here.
+In our case, it is image, hello and frontend but we only need the backend canister image and hello UI declarations here.

 The next step is to adapt it to work with Next.js.
 The final adapted code is in ui/declaration/hello/index.js.